5 Steps for Nonprofits to Develop a Wise Investment Policy

 - Maintaining liquidity, or access to the assets

-The following six steps can help you develop an investment policy that is in line with your mission, goals, and growth strategy.
+The following five steps can help you develop an investment policy that is in line with your mission, goals, and growth strategy.

 - Establish your investment goals and philosophy

 Your policy should establish general objectives for your investments, answering critical questions such as: